tobyhodges/fair-research-software/episodes/04-code-readability.md

 specialtax = 1.01  # Assigns the float 1.01 to the variable 'specialtax'
 ```

-The comments in this code simply tells us what the code does, which is easy enough to figure out without the inline comments.
+The comments in this code simply tell us what the code does, which is easy enough to figure out without the inline comments.

 ##### Helpful: